-This year in our first class meeting, we listened to the song we were going to turn into a music video– the pop masterpiece “Don’t Give Up” by Andy Grammer, from the angsty teen-romance movie Five Feet Apart.
+The first step in creating a music video: immersing yourself in the music.
+We started our first class meeting by listening to the song we were going to shoot– the pop masterpiece “Don’t Give Up” by Andy Grammer, from the angsty teen-romance movie Five Feet Apart.
 Our goal was to have students create an original piece, re-interpreting the song in a way that had nothing to do with the movie or Grammer’s video.
-Campers talked about what the song felt like: “Yearning” “defiance” “I’m not going to stop” “I’m coming for you.”
+In class, campers listened, then talked about what the song felt like to them: “Yearning” “defiance” “I’m not going to stop” “I’m coming for you.”

-Then we talked about the fact that since you can’t shoot emotions, our job was to shoot images that we hope will make people feel emotions.
+Since you can’t film an emotion, we discussed how we might shoot images that we hope will make people feel emotions.
 We played the song again, and talked about what images came to mind.